FutureElliotto/Arcade-4/README.md

 # Arcade-4

-**Arcade-4** is a web-based collection of classic and modern browser games, designed to be easily hosted and customized.
+**Arcade-4** is a web-based collection of classic and modern browser games, designed to be easily hosted and customizable.

 To host your own version of **Arcade-4**: